James Hamblin (journalist)

-James Hamblin (born James Richard Hamblin, October 5, 1982) is an American physician specializing in public health and preventive medicine.
+James Richard Hamblin is an American physician specializing in public health and preventive medicine.
 He is a former staff writer at The Atlantic, an author, and a lecturer in public health policy at Yale University.

 Early life and education

 Hamblin grew up in Munster, Indiana, and graduated from Munster High School.
 He received his undergraduate degree from Wake Forest University where he was a member of the Lilting Banshees comedy troupe.
 Hamblin later graduated from the School of Medicine at Indiana University, then did his internship in internal medicine at Mount Auburn Hospital.
 He began a residency as a radiologist at the Medical Center at the University of California, Los Angeles.
 During his residency, Hamblin trained in improv at the Upright Citizens Brigade Theatre in Los Angeles.
 He says he was regularly mistaken for a student due to looking younger than his age, and has often been compared to the sitcom teenage genius Doogie Howser.
 He later completed a residency in general preventive medicine at Griffin Hospital which is affiliated with Yale University.